Chapter 6 Renouncing Custody

 "Evelyn, what exactly are you trying to do?"

 "Get divorced."
-Evelyn was brief.
-"It's all very clear in the agreement.
+Evelyn answered simply "It's all very clear in the agreement.
 I don't want a penny of the Miller family's assets."

 "Andy's custody goes to you too.
 I'm giving it up.
-Visitation rights," she paused, "if you and Andy think it's necessary, you can arrange it as you see fit.
+As for visitation rights," she paused, "if you and Andy think it's necessary, you can arrange it as you see fit.
 I have no objections.
 If not, that's fine too."

 Luke's frown deepened.

-He picked up the envelope, pulled out the few thin pages inside, and quickly scanned them.
+He picked up the envelope, pulled out the few thin pages inside, and skimmed through them quickly.

 The more he read, the darker his expression became.